ihsn/metadata-editor-docker/README.md

 - MySQL 5.x

-Follow these steps to configure NADA and run the docker container.
+Follow these steps to configure Metadata Editor and run the docker container.

 1. Setup folders to host Metadata Editor Docker source and the Docker files